 a.
-To obtain the State of Ohio's assurance that it will not object to the Agreement or to the extension of CERCLA Section 113(f)(1) contribution protection to SETTLOR, SETTLOR authorizes GARRISON and OLYMBEC to execute on its behalf an administrative order, consent decree, settlement agreement, or other instrument necessary to secure such assurance for the benefit of SETTLOR, provided, however, that no such action, if undertaken by GARRISON or OLYMBEC, shall increase SETTLOR's obligations to GARRISON or OLYMBEC beyond those stated in this Agreement or the obligations of GARRISON or OLYMBEC to SETTLOR beyond those stated in this Agreement.
-Nor shall any such action, if undertaken by GARRISON or OLYMBEC, increase SETTLOR's obligations to the State of Ohio or any person or entity not a party to this Agreement beyond those stated in this Agreement without SETTLOR's consent.
-GARRISON and OLYMBEC acknowledge that SETTLOR has entered into an agreement with the State of Ohio to resolve SETTLOR's liability to the State of Ohio for violations of Ohio Revised Code Chapter 3734.
+To obtain the State of Ohio's assurance that it will not object to the Agreement or to the extension of CERCLA Section 113(f)(1) contribution protection to SETTLORS, SETTLORS authorize GARRISON and OLYMBEC to execute on their behalf an administrative order, consent decree, settlement agreement, or other instrument necessary to secure such assurance for the benefit of SETTLORS, provided, however, that no such action, if undertaken by

+GARRISON or OLYMBEC, shall increase either SETTLOR's obligations to GARRISON or OLYMBEC beyond those stated in this Agreement or the obligations of GARRISON or OLYMBEC to either SETTLOR beyond those stated in this Agreement.
+Nor shall any such action, if undertaken by GARRISON or OLYMBEC, increase either SETTLOR's obligations to the State of Ohio or any person or entity not a party to this Agreement beyond those stated in this Agreement without such SETTLOR's consent.